openmobilityfoundation/mobility-data-specification/agency/README.md

 ## Vehicle - Register

-The `/vehicles` registration endpoint is used to register a vehicle for use in the Agency jurisdiction.
+The `/vehicles` registration endpoint is used to register a vehicle for use in the Agency's jurisdiction.

 Endpoint: `/vehicles`
 Method: `POST`